-The Documentation Unit Leader is responsible for the maintenance of accurate, up-to date incident files, the provision of duplication services and collection of all incident documentation from other section.
-Incident files will be stored for legal, analytical and historical purposes.
+The Documentation Unit Leader is responsible for the maintenance of accurate, upto-date incident files, the provision of duplicate services, and collection of all incident documentation from other sections.
+Incident files will be stored for legal, analytical, and historical purposes.
 Further responsibilities are:

-- Organize incident files. - Ensure adequate duplication capability and adequate staff to assist in the copying and documentation process. - Respond to request for duplication (copying) and duplicate the needed filesor official forms for reports. - Ensure all staff have the appropriate Emergency Management Notebook logs/ activity sheets as well as Provincial Forms to maintain the documentation. - File reports and forms submitted throughout the incident to prepare a final report. - Review and ensure completeness of documentation submitted for file - Ensure all completed files and documents are organized and submitted to the Planning Section Chief.
+- Organize incident files - Ensure adequate duplication capability and adequate staff to assist in the copying and documentation process - Respond to requests for duplication (copying) and duplicate the needed filesor official forms for reports - Ensure all staff have the appropriate Emergency Management Notebook logs/activity sheets as well as Provincial Forms to maintain the documentation - File reports and forms submitted throughout the incident to prepare a final report - Review and ensure completeness of documentation submitted for file - Ensure all completed files and documents are organized and submitted to the Planning Section Chief

-11.4.5 Specialist Leader (Manager of Building & Municipal Enforcement)
+11.4.5 Specialist Leader Manager of Building & Municipal Enforcement

-The Specialist Leader provide observations and recommendations to the incident staff in the specialized areas as required.
+The Specialist Leader provides observations and recommendations to the incident staff in the specialized areas as required.

-- Ensure all recommendations are appropriately documented - Contact and resource the specialty care for pets/animals if an evacuation is issued (i.e.: Vets/SPCA/OMAFRA) and advise the planning section of efforts needed - Communicate with Police Officers and County Contracted Security Services to ensure security at the Emergency Operation Centre (EOC), Incident Sites and Evacuation Centres and document in the Incident Action Plan (IAP). - Participate in the planning meeting to assist in informed decisions. - Participate in the Demobilization and inspections of the area affected in need arises. - Organize and Assist with the structure inspections for evacuation or reentry of buildings or engineering specs.
+- Ensure all recommendations are appropriately documented - Contact and resource the specialty care for pets/animals if an evacuation is issued (i.e., Vets/SPCA/OMAFRA) and advise the planning section of efforts needed - Communicate with police officers and county contracted security services to ensure security at the Emergency Operations Centre (EOC), Incident Sites, and Evacuation Centres and document in the Incident Action Plan (IAP) - Participate in the planning meeting to assist in informed decisions - Participate in the Demobilization and inspections of the area affected, if the need arises - Organize and assist with the structure inspections for evacuation or reentry of buildings or engineering specs

-11.4.6 Health And Social Services (HNH&SS)
+11.4.6 Health and Social Services HNH&SS

-- Act as a coordinating link for all Health and Social Services matters at the Emergency Control Group (ECG). - Activate applicable Emergency Response Plans of the Haldimand-Norfolk Health and Social Services Department as required. - Continue to deliver the essential and mandated public health programs and services to ensure public health protection, as resources permit. - Continue to deliver the essential and mandated social services programs and services to ensure public health protection, as resources permit. - Liaise with the Provincial Ministry of Health and Long Term Care, Ministry of Community and Social Services and other relevant Provincial contacts as required.
+- Act as a coordinating link for all Health and Social Services matters at the Emergency Control Group (ECG) - Activate applicable Emergency Response Plans of the Haldimand-Norfolk Health and Social Services Department as required - Continue to deliver the essential and mandated public health programs and services to ensure public health protection, as resources permit - Continue to deliver the essential and mandated social services programs and services to ensure public health protection, as resources permit - Liaise with the Provincial Ministry of Health and Long Term Care, Ministry of Community and Social Services, and other relevant Provincial contacts as required